myriadbytes/erosion/README.md

 ## Bugs

 The simulation still needs some tweaking to be more stable in the long run and prevent artifacts on crests.
-There is also flickering on the water layer, which may be related to simulation code but also seems to be in some capacity dependent on the user's GPU.
+There is also flickering on the water layer, which seems to be related to simulation code.
 If anyone has any insight, feel free to reach out !